Extradition

 The s 19(3)(c) document will also provide the information required to satisfy s 19(2)(c) (dual criminality).
 The information may be sufficient to satisfy s 19(3)(c), but not s 19(2)(c).

-Whether a statement satisfies the statutory definition in s 19(3)(c) is a matter of practical judgment and assessment: see De Bruyn, above; see also Griffith v United States of America (2005) 143 FCR 182.
-The conduct statement must contain sufficient information about the acts and omissions alleged for each extradition offence, to enable comparison with the Australian offence/s relied on by the requesting State.
-The magistrate must understand enough about the acts and omissions alleged to be able to compare those with the Australian offence/s relied on by the requesting State to satisfy the dual criminality requirement: Liem v Republic of Indonesia [2018] FCAFC 135 at [125]–[129], [138].
-It is important the reasons make clear the precise findings made and include an adequate explanation of the conclusions reached concerning dual criminality: Liem v Republic of Indonesia, above, at [125]–[126].
-This may require a magistrate to “delve into the detail” of the conduct statement: Liem v Republic of Indonesia at [129].
+Whether a statement satisfies the statutory definition in s 19(3)(c) is a matter of practical judgment and assessment: see De Bruyn v Republic of South Africa; see also Griffith v United States of America (2005) 143 FCR 182.
+The conduct statement must contain sufficient information about the acts and omissions alleged for each extradition offence, to enable comparison with the Australian offence(s) relied on by the requesting State.
+The magistrate must understand enough about the acts and omissions alleged to be able to compare those with the Australian offence(s) relied on by the requesting State to satisfy the dual criminality requirement: Liem v Republic of Indonesia [2018] FCAFC 135 at [125]–[129], [138].
+The reasons should make clear the precise findings made and include an adequate explanation of the conclusions reached concerning dual criminality, which may require a magistrate to “delv[ing] into the detail” of the conduct statement: Liem v Republic of Indonesia at [125]–[126], [129].

-Whether a s 19(3)(c)(ii) statement adequately sets out the conduct constituting the offence is a matter of practical judgment: see McDade v United Kingdom [1999] FCA 1868 at [13]–[17].
+Whether a s 19(3)(c)(ii) statement adequately sets out the conduct constituting the offence is a matter of practical judgment: see McDade v United Kingdom [1999] FCA 1868 at [13]–[17], citing Zoeller v Federal Republic of Germany at 294 and Wiest v Director of Public Prosecutions (1988) 23 FCR 472 at 519.

 Authentication of documents — s 19(7) and (7A)

-We have … extended the statement of principle of the court in Zoeller’s case; we act on the view that material placed before the Court to satisfy the requirements of s 19(7)(b) should not be received, if written in a language other than English, unless its English meaning is proved or admitted.
+Material placed before the Court to satisfy the s 19(7)(b) requirements should not be received if in a language other than English unless its English meaning is proved or admitted: Federal Republic of Germany v Haddad at 499, discussing Zoeller v Federal Republic of Germany at 290.

 Extradition objection

-The person is not eligible for surrender if the person satisfies the magistrate that there are substantial grounds for believing there is an extradition objection in relation to the offence: s 19(2)(d).
+A person is not eligible for surrender if the person satisfies the magistrate or eligible judge there are substantial grounds for believing there is an extradition objection in relation to the offence: s 19(2)(d).

-Section 7 provides that there is an extradition objection if:
+Section 7 provides there is an extradition objection if:

-the extradition offence is a political offence in relation to the extradition country
+the extradition offence is a political offence in relation to the extradition country, or

-the surrender of the person is actually sought for the purpose of prosecuting or punishing the person on account of his or her race, religion, nationality or political opinions, or for a political offence in relation to the extradition country
+the surrender of the person is actually sought for the purpose of prosecuting or punishing the person on account of their race, sex, sexual orientation, religion, nationality or political opinions, or for a political offence in relation to the extradition country, or

-on surrender, the person may be prejudiced at his or her trial, or punished, detained or restricted in his or her personal liberty, by reason of his or her race, religion, nationality or political opinions
+on surrender, the person may be prejudiced at their trial, or punished, detained or restricted in their personal liberty, by reason of their race, sex, sexual orientation, religion, nationality or political opinions, or

-assuming that the conduct constituting the extradition offence had taken place in Australia, that conduct or equivalent conduct would have constituted a military offence under the military law, but not also under the ordinary criminal law of Australia, or
+assuming that the conduct constituting the extradition offence had taken place in Australia at the time at which the extradition request was received, that conduct or equivalent conduct would have constituted an offence under the military law, but not also under the ordinary criminal law of Australia, or

 the person has been acquitted or pardoned in the extradition country or Australia or has undergone the punishment provided by the law of that country or Australia in respect of the extradition offence or another offence constituted by the same conduct as constitutes the extradition offence.

-The person will often call considerable evidence, including expert evidence to seek to prove an extradition objection: see Rahardja, above.
+The person will often call considerable evidence, including expert evidence to seek to prove an extradition objection: see Rahardja v Republic of Indonesia.

-The test under s 7(e) requires an assessment of whether there has been a final determination of the case: Harris v Attorney-General (Cth) (1994) 52 FCR 386.
+The test under s 7(e) requires an assessment of whether there has been a final determination of the case: Harris v Attorney-General (Cth) (1994) 52 FCR 386 at 410.

 Consent to accessory extradition

-Section 21 sets out the provisions relating to a review of the magistrates’ orders: see commentary regarding evidence on appeal: see Admissibility of evidence at [46-120] .
+Section 21 sets out the provisions relating to a review of the magistrate or eligible judges’ orders: see commentary regarding evidence on appeal: at Admissibility of evidence in [46-100] .

 Surrender determination by Attorney-General